 A blender

-You can use a standard kitchen jug-style blender or anything that will make a smoothie.
+You can use a standard kitchen jug-style blender or anything that will normally be used for making smoothies.

 Whisking with a hand whisk